 One thousand of them.
 I didn't venture to count though as I trusted what was posted.
 Entry in the sanctum sanctorum was restricted to Jains.
 There was a board restricting entry and we had to satisfy ourselves by squinting in the darkness at the idol inside and pay our respects from a distance.

 Then we did a parikrama of the temple appreciating the amount of effort that must have gone in erecting the one thousand pillars for this wondrous temple.
 Had also read somewhere that no two pillars are alike!
 Amazing.
-Now we were ready to face the Gomateshwara in Karkala which was a mere 25kms away.
-Again very decent roads helped us cover the distance in 25kms.

 The 42feet high monolith is situated on the top of a hill.
 Fortunately the weather was very pleasant and we climbed up the steps, admired the Gomateshwara and came down appreciating the views, all in 30minutes flat!